 How do you get started?

 If all this has whet your appetite to gain one of the most highly prized qualifications in the world of wine and spirits, then there is no time like the present to get going.
-In order to qualify for entry to the Level 4 Diploma, you must have successfully completed the Level 3 Award in Wines or be able to demonstrate equivalent knowledge.
-Then you must decide which format would suit you best, whether this is in a classroom or online, (this will vary according to programme provider) and where you would like to enrol; there are currently 30 course providers approved to offer Diploma across 18 countries.
+Enrolment Prospective students for the WSET Level 4 Diploma in Wines must hold either the WSET Level 3 Award in Wines or the WSET Level 3 Award in Wines and Spirits.
+Please refer to ‘Examination Regulations Entry Requirements’ for additional eligibility information.
+Then you must decide which format would suit you best, whether this is in a classroom or online, (this will vary according to programme provider) and where you would like to enrol; there are currently 38 course providers approved to offer Diploma across 18 countries.
 Full details can be found on the Where to Study page.

 In conclusion, taking on the challenge of the Level 4 WSET Diploma is not a decision to be taken lightly.
 In addition to the costs, you must also consider the level of commitment required in terms of study time and the subsequent impact it will have on your personal life.
 But I speak from experience and from that of many of my industry friends and colleagues when I say that if you are prepared to put in the effort, you will most definitely reap the rewards – and it will change your life.

 Anne McHale MW graduated from the Diploma programme in 2007, going on to become a Master of Wine in 2013.
-She now works independently as a consultant and educator, based in London, and occasionally teaches the Diploma course at the WSET School London.
+She now works independently as a consultant and educator, based in London.
+This article was first published on 23 May 2017.

 Ready to enrol?
 The WSET Level 4 Diploma is available online or in a classroom, visit our Where to Study page to find the right course provider for you.